piranna/piranna.github.io/pages/hire-me.md

 - architecture complex and very cohexionated, with lots of inter-dependencies between projects

+#### What would motivate you to change job?

+1. The most important, an interesting project that caught my attention and motivates me to do the change by itself, no matter any other things like salary, relocation or social beneficts.
+This can be the project topic, technologies being used, the profesional or academic career oportunities that it can offer me...
+2. A salary according to my expectations.
+3. Quantity and quality of social beneficts provided in addition to the salary, specially restaurant card, public transport card, gym subscription, remote work, flexible schedule...

 #### What would motivate you to join a new project?

 - Higher salary maintaining or improving all my perks and social beneficts